tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-uninstall/index.rst

 the uninstaller is automatically created in the WAPT install location, by default it is :file:`C:\\Program Files (x86)\\wapt\\unins000.exe`.

-* default silent uninstall of WAPT agent can be achieved with the following command:
+* default silent uninstall of a WAPT agent can be achieved with the following command:

   .. code:: bash